 How about from Head Rules Master of Dungeons & Dragons Fifth Edition, Jeremy Crawford?

-How to Calculate Passive Wisdom (Perception) Checks in 5E
+How to Calculate Passive Perception (Passive Wisdom) Checks in 5E

 There’s a very direct formula for passive perception, and it can be found on page 175 of the Player’s Handbook: